CLU-UML/MedDec/README.md

 python preprocess_phenos.py <phenotypes_path (ACTdb102003.csv)>
 ```
 - `phenotypes_path`: Path to the phenotype annotations.
 The aggregated annotations will be written to `phenos.csv` in the same directory as the input file.

+> [!IMPORTANT]
+> This utility is specific to the phenotype prediction task described in the paper and is **irrelevant to the Shared Task**.

 # Running the Baselines